 Similarly, if a tooth comes out when it’s not ready because of a blunt force, the sudden loss can cause infections, nerve damage, or painful lesions.
-Dental disease can affect all teeth in the mouth, not just the ones that fell out.
+Dental disease can affect all teeth in the mouth, not just those that fell out.

-Whenever a tooth comes out, be sure to keep an eye on the wound site to ensure it doesn’t become infected or cause further pain and suffering.
+Whenever a tooth comes out, keep an eye on the wound site to ensure it doesn’t become infected or cause further pain and suffering.

 What Is the Best Cat Food for Older Cats with Teeth Problems?

-If you have a senior cat who’s struggling with dental problems, you’re likely looking to find out what to feed older cats with no teeth.
-As mentioned, providing the right food for your cat is essential because they need a specific range of nutrients, vitamins, and minerals to be healthy.
+If you have a senior cat struggling with dental problems, you’re likely looking to find out what to feed older cats with no teeth.
+Providing the right food for your cat is essential because they need a specific range of nutrients, vitamins, and minerals to be healthy.

 Cats with no teeth can’t bite and chew hard kibble.
 Instead, canned food is much easier for toothless cats to eat as it’s much softer and requires little chewing, especially if you mash it up beforehand.

-That being said, some cats prefer kibble because of the taste and texture.
+That being said, some cats prefer kibble due to its taste and texture.
 As a result, they’ll continue to eat it, using their tongues as a shovel while swallowing the pieces whole.
 This isn’t a problem, as long as you buy dry food that comes in small pieces so that they slip down the throat more easily, minimizing the risk of choking.